reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 date: 2021-06-14 06:00:00 +1000
 modified: 2021-06-13 06:00:00 +1000
 author: pratikdas
-excerpt: "We will understand cross-origin resource sharing (CORS), describe some common examples of cross-origin resource sharing vulnerabilities, and discuss how to protect against these attacks."
+excerpt: "In this article, we will understand cross-origin resource sharing (CORS), different types of CORS requests, CORS headers, and describe some common examples of security vulnerabilities caused by CORS misconfigurations and best practices for secure implementations."
 image:
   auto: 0074-stack
 ---

 “CORS” stands for Cross-Origin Resource Sharing that defines the protocol to use between a web browser and a server to determine whether a cross-origin request is allowed.

-In this article, we will understand cross-origin resource sharing (CORS), describe some common examples of cross-origin resource sharing vulnerabilities, and suggest methods to protect against these attacks.
+In this article, we will understand cross-origin resource sharing (CORS), different types of CORS requests, CORS headers, and describe some common examples of security vulnerabilities caused by CORS misconfigurations and best practices for secure implementations.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/cors" %}